-- 11.15 Care should be taken in the design of any new shop front to incorporate the need for security in a satisfactory way. - 11.16 Some designs of shop fronts whilst providing an attractive appearance for customers are vulnerable to burglary.
-The later bolting on of external shutters, for instance, if security proves to be a problem, will not normally be acceptable. - 11.17 Items which may be worth considering for incorporation within the shop front design include: - substantial stallrisers; - substantial mullions; - limits on the undivided width of window glass; - provisions for the installation of internal shutters. - 11.18 Other items which may assist security include secure doors and locks, good lighting, alarms, and surveillance systems.
+- 11.15 Care should be taken in the design of any new shopfront to incorporate the need for security in a satisfactory way.
+Crime, fear of crime and anti-social behaviour within the urban environment all have negative impacts upon community well-being and quality of life.
+Consideration should be given at all stages in the design of any shopfront proposal to its impact on the security of that property and the immediate locality.
+The ODPM (now DCLG) document "Safer Places" (2004) and the Secured by Design initiative (www.securedbydesign.com) set out guidance for reducing crime hazards through better design. - 11.16 Some designs of shopfronts whilst providing an attractive appearance for customers are vulnerable to burglary.
+The later bolting on of external shutters, for instance, if security proves to be a problem, will not normally be acceptable. - 11.17 Items which may be worth considering for incorporation within the shopfront design include: - Substantial stallrisers: - Substantial mullions; - Limits on the undivided width of window glass; - Provisions for the installation of internal shutters. - 11.18 Other items which may assist security include secure doors and locks, good lighting, alarms, and surveillance systems.

-Security shutters
+Security Shutters